samodom/UIKitSwagger/README.md

 UIKitSwagger
 ============

-Extensions to UIKit for searching/manipulating view hierarchies, finding/comparing layout constraints and additional tasks related to UIKit.
+Extensions to UIKit for working with view hierarchies, layout constraints and additional tasks related to UIKit.

 ### View Subscripting